 - Sen Pei Columbia University "Addressing the challenge of imperfect observation processes in epidemic modeling"

-- Troy Day Queens University "Social norms and the spread of infectious diseases"
+- Troy Day Queens University "Modelling the distribution of fitness effects of new mutations"

 - Zhilan Feng National Science Foundation "Mechanistic models are hypotheses"